 - Real Price Appreciation forecasts by delivered log market sort and species groups,

 - Intra-company sharing of Market & RPA Portfolios for editorial purposes,

 - Review and comment, as requested, for RPA Portfolios,

 - Determination of financially optimal timber stand rotation lengths into perpetuity;

-- Timber value by sort,
+- Timber value by sort and grade,

 - New road construction cost and timing,

 - Timber stand value estimated for all analysis periods.

 - Income Capitalization Approach land value estimate,